Snacks run in the veins of Gujaratis. A one-time reply to all questions about Gujarat food goes like this - "Naastha hai par breakfast nahi."

 1. KATHIAWADI THALI

-The first day in Gujarat as we sat at a restaurant in Ahmedabad and asked what is special in Gujarati thali, the waiter quickly said we have only Kathiawadi thali.
-Kathiawad is a section of Gujarat and mostly across Gujarat it is the Kathiawadi thali that you get as meals.
+On the first day in Gujarat, as we sat at a restaurant in Ahmedabad and asked what is unique in Gujarati thali, the waiter quickly said we have only Kathiawadi thali.
+Kathiawad is a section of Gujarat, and mainly across Gujarat, it is the Kathiawadi thali that you get as meals.

 Some of them, Bajra rotla - Bajra roti, super thick, and one roti was more than enough to fill you up.
 Comes laden with ghee Khichdi - Gujarati khichdi came in different versions across Gujarat.
 It is the best bet to have for the traveler's tummy.
 Lite and fluffy, loaded with ghee, comes with moong dal and green gram dal flavors.

-I would usually retire my night with a plate of kichdi

-Tomator Sev – Side dish to the roti and as the name translates, it is a tomato based gravy with sev bhujia added to it.
-Tastes yumm!
-And is the most common side dish that by end of trip you might want to run from it.
+I would usually retire my night with a plate of khichdi Tomato Sev - A side dish to the roti, and as the name translates, it is a tomato-based gravy with sev bhujia added to it.
+Tastes yum!
+And it is the most common side dish that you might want to run from it.

 Kadhi - accompanied with everything.
 Sometimes tangy, sometimes bland.
-Even with snacks, they serve kadhi Gol & ghee - missing in the picture but bajra roti with gur (jaggery) and ghee is the tastiest, simple and complete meal.
-Some restaurants serve it as separate dish while some are generous to keep it on your table.
+Even with snacks, they serve kadhi Gol & ghee - missing in the picture but bajra roti with gur (jaggery) and ghee is the tastiest, complete and straightforward meal.
+Some restaurants serve it as a separate dish, while some are generous to keep it on your table.
+Bharela Ringan - Stuffed brinjal.

 While I thought bharela is karela (bitter gourd), it turned out to be brinjal.
-Chaas - A big glass of butter milk always accompanies a plate of meals.
-Even otherwise after the roaming through the dry lands of Gujarat a cup of butter milk is the most soothing for your soul.
+Chaas - A big glass of buttermilk always accompanies a plate of meals.
+Even otherwise, after roaming through the drylands of Gujarat, a cup of buttermilk is the most soothing for your soul.
 One guy was generous to leave a jug of chaas on our table !!

 3. KHAMAN DHOKLA, PATRA / PATRODE, HANDVO & KHANDVI

-Khaman Dhokla, am sure everyone is aware of dhokla.
+Khaman Dhokla, I am sure everyone is aware of dhokla.
 It is the variants in which dhokla is served which kept me amused.
 One gave with just hot and sour chutney.
 One added bhel, onion, tomato with sauce.
-One mashed a whole potato along with it and gave a plate ful of dhokla.
-Tastes best when it is from a road side shop.
+One mashed a whole potato along with it and gave a plateful of dhokla.

 4. GUJARATI KHAVA

 Evenings are generally cold in Gujarat.
-And walking on the beach with super cold breeze brushing against your face makes you tuck with layers and sip a hot cup of khava.
+And walking on the beach with a super cold breeze brushing against your face makes you tuck with layers and sip a hot cup of khava.
 Khava is tea along with some herbs brewing in a brass vessel.
-In a cup he adds ginger juice, lemon juice, pepper and adds the brewing drink to it.
+Hee adds ginger juice, lemon juice, pepper,r, and adds the brewing drink to me in a cup.
 It's a spicy drink.
-I was with sore throat and this was such an awesome discovery!
-Couple of cups of hot khava and my cold disappeared.
+I was with a sore throat, and this was such an incredible discovery!

-Who thought Poha will come with a twist!
+Who thought Poha would come with a twist?
 But Gujarat surprised me with Poha!
-On an early morning walk down the street wondering if any hotel will provide breakfast, a road side vendor had poha topped with pomegranate seeds which was not the only surprised.
+On an early morning walk down the street wondering if any hotel will provide breakfast, a roadside vendor had poha topped with pomegranate seeds which were not the only surprised.